-Problem Management seeks to minimize the adverse impact of incidents by preventing incidents from happening.
-For incidents that have already occurred, the Problem Management process is designed to prevent these incidents from happening again.
+Problem Management seeks to minimize the adverse impact of incidents through pro-active measures.
+For incidents that have already occurred, the Problem Management process is designed to prevent recurrence, of like or similar incidents.

 When a problem occurs, the following generic steps are followed: